INTERFACES

 | Broadcast? | Yes — one source, many Chalies | No — targeted to one Chalie |

-Signals update Chalie’s world state.
-They decay naturally (6-hour half-life).
-The reasoning loop sees them during idle cycles and surfaces them if they intersect with something the human cares about.
-A restaurant broadcasting “closed tonight” becomes relevant only if the human was planning to go there.
+Signals update world state and decay naturally (6-hour half-life).
+The reasoning loop discovers them during idle cycles and surfaces them when they intersect with something the human cares about.
+Messages enter the cognitive pipeline immediately — Chalie reasons about them, may act, and responds.

 2. Communication Topology